What Fish Are Biting in Tampa Bay Right Now? (May Fishing Report)

 • Spanish mackerel

-Fishing has been strongest around mangroves, grass flats, and deeper channels, especially during moving tides.
+Fishing has been strongest around grass flats, mangrove shorelines, docks, and deeper channels depending on tide movement and bait activity.

 Snook Fishing in Tampa Bay

-• Reacting well to live bait and artificial lures
+• Responding well to live bait and topwater lures

 Redfish Activity